 The islands of Raja Ampat may not be as isolated as they once were.
 Resorts are being developed throughout the archipelago and liveaboards run regular schedules around the famous sites of the Dampier Strait and beyond.
 But this string of beautiful islands still holds on to a lingering sense of being perched at the edge of the world - remote, beautiful and exhilarating, the ‘Four Kings’ rightly hold on to their crown as offering some of the best diving on the planet.

-M/V Mermaid I is a 28 metre, double engine steel motor yacht.
-She comfortably holds 15 guests in 1 Master State Room (king size bed), 1 Single and 4 Deluxe Cabins (double or twin beds) and 2 Budget Cabins (double/twin beds) below deck.
+M/V Mermaid I is a 28 metre, double engine steel motor yacht which comfortably holds 15 guests in a Master State Room (king size bed), Single and Deluxe Cabins (double or twin beds) and Budget Cabins (double/twin beds) below deck.
 The master, single and deluxe cabins have ensuite bathrooms, refrigerator and panoramic sea view windows.
 The budget cabins are below decks with ensuite bathroom and refrigerator.
 All cabins are air conditioned, have flatscreen TV and DVD players, bathrobes and toiletries and loads of fluffy towels.

-Our huge purpose built dive deck and wide stern dive platform with two exit ladders and fresh water showers are a diver’s dream.
-6 camera rinse tanks means your valuable equipment is well looked after.
-Delicious Thai, Indonesian and western meals are served in our “Sawasdee Restaurant” with large windows to enjoy the views - or how about trying our delicious BBQs?!
-After dinner guests can relax in our saloon with our TV/DVD and music centre, or select from our extensive library and full range of marine life books.
+The huge purpose built dive deck and wide stern dive platform with two exit ladders and fresh water showers are a diver’s dream, and six camera rinse tanks means your valuable equipment is well looked after.
+Delicious Thai, Indonesian and western meals are served in the “Sawasdee Restaurant” with large windows to enjoy the views.
+After dinner guests can relax in the saloon which is equipped with a TV/DVD and music centre, or select from the extensive library and full range of marine life books.
 There are two outside decks, one shaded with outside seating and the fabulous sundeck with sunshade plus cushioned sun beds – a great place to relax.
 EANX NITROX is available on every cruise.

 M/V Mermaid II is a 32 metre, double engine steel motor yacht.
-One of the most comfortable diver boats in Indonesia, she easily accommodates 16 guests in 8 deluxe cabins and 2 guests in a budget cabin below deck.
+One of the most comfortable diver boats in Indonesia, she easily accommodates 16 guests in a mix of deluxe cabins and budget cabins below deck.
 All deluxe cabins are on the main deck with large panoramic sea view windows.
-Each cabin has a double bed and single bed (max pax 2 per cabin), air conditioning, private ensuite bathrooms.
-The budget cabin is below deck with twin bunks, air conditioning and share bathroom with 1 other cabin.
+Each cabin has a double bed and single bed (max two guests per cabin), air conditioning, and private ensuite bathrooms.
+The budget cabin is below deck with twin bunks, air conditioning and shared bathroom facilities with one other cabin.

-From Sangeang, the Mermaid heads to Gili Banta and onwards, into the waters of the Komodo National Park.
-With plenty of days spent in the area, guests can dive both the north and south of the park as well as explore the islands in search of Komodo Dragons.
-The first day is spent around Gili Lawa Laut and diving on Crystal Rock in search of sharks and schooling fish, before heading to Pantai Merah - Komodo’s pink beach - for a night dive.
-In the early morning the cruise continues to sites such as Pillarsteen in the centre of the park, and then onwards to Horseshoe Bay at Rinca.
+From Sangeang, the Mermaid heads to Gili Banta and onwards into the waters of the Komodo National Park.
+The first day is spent around Gili Lawa Laut and diving on Crystal Rock before heading to Pantai Merah for a night dive.
+In the early morning the cruise continues to sites such as Pillarsteen and Horseshoe Bay at Rinca.
 Here guests can explore sites such as the famous Cannibal Rock with its incredible critters, and look out for Komodo dragons, eagles and monkeys around the bay.

-After exploring Rinca's rich reefs the boat heads to the southern part of Komodo Island to visit the famous Manta Alley in search of - you’ve guessed it - manta rays.
+After exploring Rinca's rich reefs the boat heads to the southern part of Komodo Island to visit the famous Manta Alley.
 At this time of year, this site has consistent sightings of large numbers of manta rays and is a perfect antidote for the last few days spent searching for critters on the prolific reefs in the south.
-From Manta Alley the boat heads back up through central Komodo, diving the infamous Current City in search of turtles and sharks, and then back up to Tatawa in the north.
+From Manta Alley the boat heads back up through central Komodo, diving the infamous Current City, and then back up to Tatawa in the north.
 The Mermaid then completes the trip by stopping off once again at Satonda or Moyo for a last dive, and back to Bali.

 Mermaid 1 runs 10D / 9N trips from Bali to Komodo and back.
 Mermaid II runs 8D / 7N trips.

-From Misool, the boat will head back north to Batanta, Waigeo Island and the famous Dampier Strait.
-You will have some amazing reef dives, and visit an awesome muck diving site, but the real attraction here is the manta rays at the famous cleaning stations where you’ll watch as these giant rays queue up for cleaning.
-The itinerary will also include a visit to the famous jetty at Arborek, where you can explore the beautiful jetty pillars covered in soft corals and search for great macro subjects including pygmy seahorses.
-You’ll also dive around the island of Kawe - a great place for schooling fish, and beautiful reefs covered in black coral bushes - and dive Alyui Bay with its great macro and wide angle opportunities.
-You can also visit the pearl farm and learn how they harvest and process the pearls and even have the opportunity to buy pearls.
+From Misool, the boat will head back north to Batanta, Waigeo Island and the famous Dampier Strait, offering some amazing reefs, awesome muck diving, and the famous cleaning stations.
+The itinerary will also include a visit to the famous jetty at Arborek, the island of Kawe, and Alyui Bay.
+Guests can also visit the pearl farm and learn how they harvest and process the pearls.

-During the trip you’ll have the chance to dive the island of Yanggefo, home to beautiful mangrove areas, stunning reefs covered in orange and purple soft corals, and a submerged reef with lots of schooling fish, and pygmies.
+During the trip guests have the chance to dive the island of Yanggefo, home to beautiful mangrove areas, stunning reefs covered in orange and purple soft corals, and a submerged reef with lots of schooling fish, and pygmies.
 Then to round off the cruise, it’s back to the Dampier Strait to dive pinnacles packed with dense schools of fish, several famous sites with amazing diversity and prolific marine life, and plenty of beautiful reefs!
-Then its back to Sorong on your last morning - until the next time!
+The vessel then returns to Sorong.

 Both Mermaid I & II run 10D / 9N cruises to Raja Ampat.